FAU-LAP/NOMAD-CAMELS/docs/programmers_guide/pypi_upload.md

 ---
 layout: default
-title: PyPi Upload
+title: Upload CAMELS to PyPi
 parent: Programmer's Guide
-nav_order: 2
+nav_order: 3
 ---
 # Uploading a new NOMAD-CAMELS version to PyPi
 The "backbone" of creating the PyPi project is the `pyproject.toml` file located in the root directory.
 Here almost all important settings are configured.
 The dependencies on other python packages is maintained with the `requirements.txt` file. \